popraf/optimo/README.md

 * Reservation via Flask API: Users can reserve a book using Flask `/reserve` endpoint.
 The endpoint reserves a book by calling Django's endpoint, therefore the core reservation logic should be maintained only in Django.

+* Currently, once the book is reserved, it is reserved for one month.

+* Notifications via Email are being sent once deadline to return the book is approaching (currently 3 days).

 ### Features
 Core features include:
 * Book Management: CRUD operations for managing books in the library.